prestonyun/INL-NumbersTask/README.md

 The delay between each displayed number can be edited in the BackEnd.java file.

-Created by Preston Yun for the Integrative Neuroscience Laboratory at Southern Illinois University Carbondale
+Created by Preston Yun for the Integrative Neuroscience Laboratory at Southern Illinois University Carbondale.

 For questions or comments, please send an email to prestonyun32@gmail.com